 - Anytime Fitness – 7-day free trial

-Classpass, FitReserve and Localfit are three different services that charge you a monthly rate to take several classes at different studios and gyms.
-Both Classpass and Localfit offer a free-month trial to see if it’s something you’ll love!
+Classpass, FitReserve, and XPass are three different services that charge you a monthly rate to take several classes at different studios and gyms.
+You can choose a membership that fits with how often you want to take classes.
+Both Classpass and XPass offer a free-month trial to see if it’s something you’ll love!

-3. Check with your employer for gym membership deals.
+4. Check with your employer for cheap gym memberships.

 Many employers have “package deals” with fitness chains where employees get gym discount rates as part of their employee health benefits package.

-I used to work out at 24 Hour Fitness for $21.00 a month (regularly $29.99) and no contract, thanks to a former employer!
+I used to work out at 24-Hour Fitness for $21 a month (regularly $29.99) and no contract thanks to a former employer!

-My insurer is Blue Cross, and they offer gym membership deals to their members who join 24 Hour Fitness.
-I’m able to pay just $25 per month with no contract — a pretty good deal!
+My insurer is Blue Cross, and they offer local cheap gym memberships to their members.
+I’m able to pay just $25 per month with no contract at a participating gym of my choice — a pretty good deal!

-Tell them the price they offered is more than you budgeted for or that the price of a different gym offered a lower price.
+Tell them the price they offered is more than you budgeted for or that a different gym offered a lower price.